junxit/us-congress-bills-115/metadata.md

 - 2018-01-16 — Mr. Bishop (MI) moved to suspend the rules and pass the bill, as amended.
 - 2018-01-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 0 (Roll no. 18). (text: CR H185-385)
 - 2018-01-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 0 (Roll no. 18).(text: CR H185-385)
+- 2018-01-17 — Received in the Senate and Read twice and referred to the Committee on Finance.